2mol/pyramid-maker/README.md

 ### stretch goals

 - [ ] create front- and sideviews.
+- [ ] CSS instead of styling in code
 - [ ] button to round angles and dimensions to nearest degree or cm.
 - [ ] possibility to specify the _length_ of certain edges (-> solve for point coordinates).
 - [ ] visualization with material thickness.